Home Page About Me Before & After Images Services Offered Repair Issues Resources

-24. If the object has no hollow areas, rinse it well to remove any dirt or grit.
-When the piece feels clean to the touch, wash it with a cellulose sponge, using a non-lemon-scented, phosphate-free, antibacterial detergent and warm water.
-You can also use hand sanitizer then wash away any residue.
+24. If the object has no hollow areas, rinse it well to remove any dirt.
+When the piece feels clean to the touch, wash it with a cellulose sponge using a non-lemon-scented, phosphate-free detergent and warm water.
+You can also use hand sanitizer then remove any residue with the Better Life Natural Glass Cleaner.
 Dry the piece immediately with a soft cotton towel and store in a Ziploc bag with an anti-tarnish strip and silica gel.

 25. Rust may have started to develop on carbon steel knife blades of older pieces or on the worn edges of knife blades coated with silver.
 Do not use steel wool or Navel Jelly to remove the rust; rather, contact a silver restoration specialist as the blades will have to be gently cleaned then re-plated or replaced with stainless steel.

 Silver, when properly maintained, will yield generations of enjoyment.
 The following cleaning instructions have been tried and proven in my silver restoration & conservation studio.
 They are suited for gold as well as silver.
 Silver-plated and gold-plated items should be treated very gingerly, as too-vigorous cleaning can remove the plating and expose the base metal.